papadeltasierra/cloudsmets/sniffing.md

 # Sniffing ZigBee Notes

 ## Initial Testing
-initial sniffing is being performed using a [TI] (Texas instruments) [CC2531 USB stick], preloaded with the ZBOSS/Wireshark sniffer package.  instructions can be found in the [Sniff Zigbee traffic] section of the [Zigbee2MQTT] website.
+Initial sniffing is being performed using a [TI] (Texas instruments) [CC2531 USB stick], preloaded with the ZBOSS/Wireshark sniffer package.  instructions can be found in the [Sniff Zigbee traffic] section of the [Zigbee2MQTT] website.

 Data was successfully captured off channel 11.